ripred/Arduino-Project-Manager-GPT/README.md

 At this point your Custom GPT will be ready to test, modify, and publish!

 **To Exit `ngrok`**

 Hit ctrl-c to stop and exit `ngrok`.

-The make the `uvicorn` process the foreground, and hit ctrl-c again to exit `uvicorn`.
+Then make the `uvicorn` process the foreground, and hit ctrl-c again to exit `uvicorn`.

 ```bash
 Arduino-Project-Manager-GPT: $ ngrok http 8000